MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-ionq.md

 ```

 To monitor job progress, you can use the Qiskit `job_monitor` imported
-earlier to keep track of the Job\'s status.
-This call will
-block until the job completes:
+earlier to keep track of the job\'s status.
+This call blocks until the job completes:

 ```python
 job_monitor(job)